Preamble: CBD Buyers Guide

 Since my illness, but only after calm had finally descended – as if a battered and storm-lashed ship had finally sailed into a safe harbor, I have inevitably become known as just plain Maximus.

 I know I look pretty aged and I suppose that the nineties are now in sight.
 Born in the Orkneys, within earshot of the thunderous waves of its western coast and of course quite near the famous Marwick Head or as the old Orkadians called it: Myrr Vik Head.
-As a sailor, astrophysicist and philosopher, I have sailed the briny blue and learned the secrets of the stars.
+As a sailor, cosmologist and philosopher, I have sailed the briny blue and learned the secrets of the stars.
 Who else, certainly the modern sailor, would even know who Marqc St Hilaire, Nicolaus Copernicus and Andromeda were – perhaps shipmates of mine?
 Even though I am no medic or chemist, many acquaintances trust my judgment unreservedly.
-If I then say, “Use CBDPure”, they are very likely to respond, “Aye aye sir” and comply.
+If I perhaps said, “Use CBDPure”, they might very likely respond, “Aye aye sir” and comply.
 I do make this statement with tongue in cheek, of course.

 I have written some pretty comprehensive posts on a number of pressing issues such as pain, anxiety and insomnia – which in fact was the original title of my website: Restoration – CBD Oil for Pain, Anxiety and Insomnia.
 Plus, I have written more posts on: CBD for the elderly, neuropathic pain, cancer and a personal favorite – a history of opioids and painkillers.
 But these were all somewhat academic and scientific and more of interest to a narrow band of readers.